theczechguy/minimal-mistakes/_posts/2017-10-09-Error Handling.md

     * Inform user there has been an error and let him decide what to do
 4. Continue
     * This is default ErrorAction setting , cmdlet displays errors but does not turn then into terminating ones.
 Which is exactly the case of our example.

+***To make our little piece of code work properly we need to do one small change.***

+From
+> Get-Process -Name 'test'

+To
+> Get-Process -Name 'test' -ErrorAction Stop

+If you execute the code again, you finally receive the expected Warning message saying `a problem occured` .
+Reason now should be clear - changing ErrorAction from default `Continue` to `Stop` turned all errors from *Get-Process* into terminating errors, which are captured by `Catch` block.